Table of Contents

 Introduction: Why is Cell Balancing Essential?

 Batteries power nearly all modern electronic devices, from smartphones to electric vehicles.
-However, their performance and lifespan heavily depend on how well their internal cell balancing function.
+However, their performance and lifespan heavily depend on how well their internal cell balancing functions.
 Over time, cells can become unbalanced, leading to:

 • Reduced battery capacity